Let’s Talk What Men Can Learn from Women in Business

 There are many traits often associated with women that make for exceptional leadership: caring, nurturing, expressive and empathetic.
 Ironically, men are taught to reject these qualities in themselves at a young age.
 This is an old-school mentality that stunts the emotional growth and development of the male gender.
 I’ve spent a career working with and for women and I can tell you this: leadership in the 21st century requires men to take more cues from women and embrace the qualities that have traditionally (and ignorantly) been labeled as feminine.
-In celebration of International Women’s Day, I’m sharing three skills men can learn from women to elevate their leadership style and achieve even greater success in business.
+Today, I’m sharing three skills men can learn from women to elevate their leadership style and achieve even greater success in business.

 Leading with Empathy